How To Exponentially Grow Your Email List FAST

 With Thrive Leads I can see what content is converting best, and which opt-ins have the highest conversion rates.
 I can also send links to posts to those already on my list where when they go to look at the post they won’t see the forms (using Smartlinks).
 It’s like voodoo email marketing magic.

 If you are looking for a fantastic tool to help you increase your conversions, I cannot recommend Thrive Leads enough.
-At a one time cost of $67 it is a steal compared to other tools out there.
+At just $99/year it is a steal compared to other tools out there.

 While there is a learning curve, if you take the time to watch the tutorials, you will be on your way to gaining more subscribers to your email list.
 Which as we all know, is the most important thing for your blog and business.